algolab-quantique/Stage-A25-Zakary/docs/wiki/devlog.md

 - pybind-stubgen has difficulties and crashes when creating stubs for files using external libraries (e.g., xxhash)
 - std::unordered_map is inneficient (?).
 Better alternatives are available online.
 Main use case for a better hashmap is in `unordered_unique()`
 - `concatenate()` should be split into two (one for each axis).
 There should also be an option or other function that permits direct insertion of one matrix onto/into another via an index parameter.
+- Doxygen comments for Python are not displayed in HTML output

 **Notes:**